AllieLerbs/AliciaRaber/README.md

 - 👋 Hello, I’m @LishaR
 - 👀 I’m interested in SORMAS and Software Developement
 - 🌱 I’m currently learning everything about E-Health, SORMAS, DEMIS and SurvNet
-- 💞️ I’m looking to collaborate on Netzlink/SORMAS
+- 💞️ I’m looking for new opportunities
 - 📫 How to reach me aliciaraber76@gmail.com
-- Mobile (private) 01746469881
+- Mobile (private) +491746469881
-- I am a transgender woman based in Brunswick (Germany)
+- I am a transgender woman based in Leipzig
+- My pronouns are They/She